eosnetworkfoundation/product/performance-harness/proposals/performance_testing_harness_delivery_staging.md

 Staged roadmap for the development of a **Performance Testing Harness**.

-Requirements are being curated for the development of a performance testing and evaluation harness here: [Performace Testing Harness Requirements](https://github.com/eosnetworkfoundation/product/tree/main/performance-harness/proposals)
+Requirements are being curated for the development of a performance testing and evaluation harness here: [Performance Testing Harness Requirements](https://github.com/eosnetworkfoundation/product/tree/main/performance-harness/proposals)